DirkTorre/python_developer_roadmap/README.md

 Progress can be found in progress.ods

 TODO:
+1. lambdas
-2. oop dunders
+2. regular expressions
 3. (oop) decorators
+4. other decorators
+5. iterators
-4. hash tables
+6. hash tables
+7. uv
-5. pytest
+8. pytest

 NOTE TO RECRUITERS AND EMPLOYERS: I know more than listed here, and some stuff I already know.
 This is for myself.